-All pupils have two geography lessons a week and study a different topic each term, covering a wide range of areas.
+All pupils have two Geography lessons a week and study a different topic each term, covering a wide range of areas.
 The scheme of work is written to ensure that each lesson is varied and stimulating, encompassing a broad range of skills.
-Human geography is alternated with physical geography, facts mixed with enquiry and written work complemented by practical activities.
-The topics we cover are outlined below in the curriculum overview.
+Human Geography is alternated with Physical Geography, facts mixed with enquiry and written work complemented by practical activities.

 Each year group has at least one field trip in the year and there are other practical exercises throughout the terms.